Rancho Las Camaritas: Yelamu Ohlone Tribe's Sovereign Status

 With California becoming a possession of the United States following the Treaty of Guadalupe Hidalgo on February 2, 1848, all of Alta California's land grants fell under the U.S. Supreme Court's 1823 legal decision known as the Discovery Doctrine that barred any tribe's sovereign rights based upon a decree made by the Catholic Church in 1493 at the start of colonial Europe's "Age of Discovery".
 The treaty with Mexico did require that the United States respect the property (land grants) of Alta Californian's as of 1846.
 As mentioned in the Annexation section, the U.S. government set up the Public Land Commission to adjudicate the validity of each Spanish or Mexican land claim, failing to consult with its rightful tribal owners.
 The extent on how far newly arrived Americans were willing to go was first demonstrated in 1849 at California's Constitutional convention where the majority of representatives blocked the right to vote of the state's First People.

 Even with its own version of the Discovery Doctrine in place, the U.S. government tried to reinforce its legal authority by force as the flood of gold miners into the Sierra foothills from 1849 led to increasing tensions.
 This included Senator John C. Frémont's newly acquired Rancho Las Mariposas Land grant of 44,387-acre that was heavily populated with many of the state's tribal people who had fled their coastal lands during the Spanish-Mexican era.

 On April 14, 1851, the Mariposa Battalion was bivouacked at Camp Barbour located along the San Joaquin River in the foothills of the Sierra Nevadas in Fresno County some 150 miles above Stockton.
-The U.S. government assigned Redick McKee, George W. Barbour, and O. M. Wozencraft as commissioners with the assistance of the US Army and James Savage's state sanctioned militia – Mariposa Battalion to round up and force California tribes to sign treaties that contained 7 main articles that gave away their ancestral lands and rights in exchange for their resettlement on 18 different reservations located across the state.
+The U.S. government assigned Redick McKee, George W. Barbour and O. M. Wozencraft as commissioners with the assistance of the US Army and Jim Savage's state sanctioned militia – Mariposa Battalion to round up and force California tribes to sign treaties that contained 7 main articles that gave away their ancestral lands and rights in exchange for their resettlement on 18 different reservations located across the state.
 Article 3 of each treaty had the following wording: